markusbylund/automation-toolkit/README.md

 ## Overview

+This repository is part of my learning portfolio and demonstrates practical PowerShell automation.

 Automation Toolkit is an ongoing project where I build and document small PowerShell scripts for everyday Windows-related tasks.

 This is not intended to be a large enterprise automation platform.
 Instead, it is a focused learning project where I practice scripting, system information gathering, file handling, troubleshooting and technical documentation.